khanlou/Meridian/Documentation/13 - Error Renderers.md

 To create a new error renderer, you need to conform to the `ErrorRenderer` protocol:

     protocol ErrorRenderer {

-        func render(error: Error) throws -> Response
+        func render(primaryError: Error, otherErrors: [Error]) throws -> Response

     }

 Inside here, you can return any Response — JSON, HTML, plain text, something else — with the content of the error rendered into it.
+Error renderers will always get at least one error, the `primaryError`, but may include `otherErrors` as well.
+Meridian can find errors in more than one property wrapper simultaneously, and any errors besides the first will be included in `otherErrors`.

 As an example, Meridian's `JSONErrorRenderer` looks like this:

     struct ErrorContainer: Codable {
         let message: String
     }

-    public struct JSONErrorRenderer: ErrorRenderer {
+    struct JSONErrorRenderer: ErrorRenderer {

-        public init() { }

-        public func render(error: Error) throws -> Response {
+        func render(primaryError error: Error, otherErrors: [Error]) throws -> Response {
             JSON(ErrorContainer(message: (error as?
 ReportableError)?.message ??
 "An error occurred."))
                 .statusCode((error as?
 ReportableError)?.statusCode ?? .internalServerError)
         }
     }

+In this case, this error renderer considers only the first error, but other error renderers might render more than just the first.

 The `render` function can throw, which will close the connection to the peer.
 This should not be relied on.